Archeological dig unearths clues to real identity of "Apostle to the Apostles."

 In 2009, during the mandatory archaeological tests required for building a guesthouse at the site, archaeologists unearthed the only 1st-century synagogue on the Sea of Galilee – one of only seven synagogues from this period in the world – along with the archaeological remains of the 2,000 year-old city of Magdala.
 “It is certain that Jesus taught” in the synagogue, promotional materials claim.

-More recent finds include a Jewish ritual bath, hundreds of coins, pottery, oil lamps, jars, and a millstone, said Legion of Christ Father Juan Solana of Magdala.
+More recent finds include a Jewish ritual bath, hundreds of coins, pottery, oil lamps, jars, and a millstone, said the director of the Magdala Center, Legion of Christ Father Juan Solana.

 The archeological team doing the work there is from three institutions—Universidad Anáhuac de México, Universidad Autónoma de Mexico, and the Antiquities Authority of Israel.